 In this summer session, you will engage in personal and professional writing to develop new skills and confidence as a writing teacher.
-You will also design a personally meaningful inquiry project focused on your teaching.
-Together, we will consider the importance of writing in our lives and in our classrooms.
+Working with a mentor, you will also design a professional development workshop based on what works in your classroom.

 TEACHERS AS LEARNERS: Invitational Institute 2 (3 credits)

 In this fall course, you will deepen your understanding of writing instruction and action research methods as you engage in an inquiry project focused on your teaching.
-Working with a mentor, you will also design a professional development workshop based on what works in your classroom.
+With collegial support, you will plan and lead a writing workshop for teachers.

 TEACHERS AS LEADERS: Invitational Institute 3 (3 credits)

-In this capstone course, you will build leadership skills to work with stakeholders in education as you design and lead a literacy program for your school or the HVWP community.
+In this capstone course, you will build leadership skills to work with educational stakeholders as you design and lead a literacy program for your school or the HVWP community.
 You will learn and practice new methods of documentation as you assess the impact of your project.